Votiaw09/DH-Final/README.md

 ## Rascals Bar & Grill

-Similar to Naps, Appleton's own Rascals Bar & Grill is a long-running and openly LGBT bar, and interestingly, it chooses to mix blocky pub-style design with rainbow and
+Similar to Naps, Appleton's own Rascals Bar & Grill is a long-running and openly LGBT bar.
+It, along with Napalese Lounge, is a rare breed of long-running and ongoing LGBT bars in the Northeast Wisconsin area.
+Rascals, established in 1992, is well-known for its friendly environment as well as its reputation to local LGBT people as a refuge during tough times.
+It chooses to mix traditional, blocky, pub-style design with identifiable rainbow highlights, signaling its dual identity as a LGBT space and also as a spot for families to go for a Friday Night Fish Fry.
+This is simply postulation, but this form of presentation may have contributed to its ability to stay intact throughout a genre that was otherwise tough for other LGBT bars.

 <param ve-image
        label="Rascals 1990"
        description="A group of people standing outside the Rascals Bar sign"